Fire in Real Life

 - Dreamy Bowser in Mario & Luigi: Dream Team breathes rainbow coloured fire.
 Smoldergeists from the same game are on fire, and have purple flames.

 - In Valkyria Chronicles, the flamethrowers used by Elite Troopers spray blue flame, supposedly because the fuel is atomized Ragnite.
 The type of flamethrowers that inflict debuffs shoot purple flames instead.
 Also, the titular Valkyria are surrounded by an aura of blue flames when their powers are active.

-- In World of Warcraft, Fel (demonic) fire is usually green, and shadowflame is a blackish-purple and void flames originating from the Sha are black.
+- In World of Warcraft, Fel (demonic) fire is usually green, shadowflame is a blackish-purple and void flames originating from the Sha are black.

 - Many Dragon-type moves look like odd-colored fire; green, magenta, and even grey fire.

 - Sacred Fire, the signature move of Ho-Oh, was given a blue/purple color starting with Diamond and Pearl.

 - Likewise, Blue Flare, Reshiram's signature move, is colored blue as well.
 Interestingly, both Reshiram and Ho-Oh are tied for the highest base stat total of Fire-type Pokemon (Arceus with a Flame Plate excluded).